 - Adjust your expectation – it’s normal if you can finish your five-hour task in three hours only because you’re more productive.
 Don’t be guilty.

 - Finish your work on time – set the alarm 30 minutes before you’re working hour finish so you can wrap up your tasks without spending extra time.
+Companies that already use timesheet management systems will help employees work on time.
+Thus reducing the possibility to work outside working hours.

 - Turn off all of your gadgets – switch off your laptop and delete all apps related to your work once it’s done.
 It prevents you from checking your work constantly.